SWURPG

 Where the systems align

 • Star Wars setting depth.
 Both systems cover species, factions, vehicles, gear, and Force philosophy comprehensively.
-FFG is slightly deeper on Edge-era fringe lore; SWURPG is era-agnostic.
+FFG is slightly deeper on Edge-era fringe lore; SWURPG is era-agnostic and covers more ground per era.

 • Granular weapon and armor properties.
 Damage types, ranges, special qualities — both treat equipment as meaningful tactical decisions, not just damage-dice deltas.

 • Force users feel distinct.
-In FFG via Force-die generation and force-talent trees; in SWURPG via Force Points + lightsaber forms + class-specific Force features.
+In FFG via Force-die generation and Force-talent trees; in SWURPG via Force Points + lightsaber forms + class-specific Force features.
+Either way, a Jedi plays differently than a Sentinel.

 Which one is right for your table?